Class 1 - Reception

 Our Approach

-As an EYFS team, our approach to early childhood is one that can only be described as a beautiful recipe of ingredients influenced by early childhood pioneers.
-Our curriculum is designed with our school driver words in mind, establishing a broad and rich curriculum; creating curious and creative ‘thinkers and doers’ of the future.
-At Howick, we want the very best for our children.
-We recognise that a rich broad and balanced curriculum that is surrounded by meaningful relationships ensures that our children are able to flourish in confidence, self-belief and wisdom.
+As an EYFS team, our approach to early childhood education is best described as a beautiful recipe of rich ingredients, inspired by the wisdom of early childhood pioneers.
+Our curriculum is carefully designed around our school’s driver words, establishing a broad and enriching programme that nurtures curious and creative “thinkers and doers” for the future.
+At Howick, we are committed to providing the very best for our children.
+We believe that a broad, balanced and stimulating curriculum, underpinned by strong, meaningful relationships, allows our children to flourish with confidence, self-belief and wisdom.

 Please find attached the Early Years Foundation Stage Framework: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/974907/EYFS_framework_-_March_2021.pdf

-Whilst our curriculum overview outlines topics, skills and suggested activities, this plan will change and adapt to the needs and interest(s) of our cohort.
-Whilst skills are set in an orderly fashion, we recognise that skills will be revisited throughout the year and built upon.
-Content and skills are based on possible lines of development.
+Although our curriculum overview outlines topics, skills, and suggested activities, we remain flexible and responsive to the needs and interests of our cohort.
+While skills are sequenced in an organised progression, we recognise that these skills will be revisited and reinforced throughout the year, allowing children to build upon their learning over time.
+Both content and skills are planned around possible lines of development to ensure a meaningful and engaging learning journey.

 Class Time Table